Data-aided Underwater Acoustic Ray Propagation Modeling: Simulation Studies

-We simulate a profiling float performing 17 profiles through a 50~m $\times$ 30~m AOI at a distance of 995~m from a 10~kHz source deployed at a depth of 5~m.
+We simulate a profiling float performing 9 profiles through a 50~m $\times$ 30~m AOI at a distance of 1,000~m from a 10~kHz source deployed at a depth of 5~m.
 The simulation setup is detailed in Table~\ref{tab:far_field_setup} and illustrated in Fig.~\ref{fig:plane_schematic}.
-A total of 984 acoustic field measurements are collected along the trajectory of the float, of which 70\% are used to train the RBNN model, and the remaining 30\% used for validation.
+A total of 1,000 acoustic field measurements are collected along the trajectory of the float, of which 70\% are used to train the models, and the remaining 30\% are used for validation.
 We wish to predict the acoustic field in the entire AOI.

-We benchmark the field estimation performance of the RBNN against two popular data-driven techniques: GPR and DNN.
-We use a GPR with a composite kernel of a squared exponential isotropic kernel and a Mat$\acute{\text{e}}$rn $5/2$ ARD kernel, as this is a common choice for multi-dimensional regression problems.
-The DNN model used has 3 fully-connected hidden layers with ReLU as activate function.
+We benchmark the field estimation performance of the RBNN against two popular data-driven techniques~--~GPR and DNN.
+We use a GPR with a composite kernel of a squared exponential isotropic kernel and a Mat$\acute{\text{e}}$rn $5/2$ ARD kernel\footnote{Among the several commonly used kernels we tried, this type of composite kernel yields minimal validation error for our field estimation problems.
+We optimized the hyperparameters of this composite kernel using the L-BFGS technique based on training data.}.
+The DNN model takes location data as input and outputs corresponding pressure amplitude.
+It has 3 fully-connected hidden layers with ReLU as the activate function.
+We try various initial learning rates and choose the one that yields the smallest validation error.
+The trainable model parameters in RBNN and DNN models are randomly initialized.
+We therefore carry out 20 Monte Carlo simulations for the RBNN and DNN models and present the results of runs with the smallest validation errors.
+We implement early stopping~\cite{prechelt2012early} for RBNN and DNN model training to avoid overfitting.

-We use the Bellhop model~\cite{porter2011bellhop} to generate the 984 synthetic acoustic measurements along the profiler's trajectory for training and validation.
-The high frequency source produces a complex interference pattern.
-To evaluate the field prediction performance in simulation, we generate a dense test dataset of 601,601 data points over a grid covering the AOI, with a resolution of 0.05~m in depth and range.
-The trainable model parameters in RBNN and DNN models are random initialized.
-We therefore carry out 10 Monte Carlo simulations for the RBNN and DNN models and present the results with the best validation error.
-The hyper-parameters in the GPR kernel are chosen to yield the best performance based on the validation data.
+We use the Bellhop model~\cite{porter2011bellhop} to generate the 1,000 synthetic acoustic measurements along the profiler's trajectory for training and validation.
+The high-frequency source produces a complex interference pattern.
+To evaluate the field prediction performance in simulation, we generate a dense test dataset of 601,601 data points over a grid covering AOI, with a resolution of 0.05~m in depth and range.
 We also add a random position error of up to 0.1~m on each dimension of the measurement locations of the training and validation data to evaluate model robustness.